 PGSL draws on the Master’s programs at Université de Paris, and has long-term institutional partnerships with Université Sorbonne Nouvelle and Inalco.
 It is designed as a feeder for the associated doctoral program.
 Most of the MA specialties on offer through PGSL are at Université de Paris, and one is a joint Université Sorbonne Nouvelle/Inalco program.

-This context creates a unique combination of perspectives for the study of language, with cutting-edge research units in computational linguistics, theoretical and historical linguistics, sociolinguistics and experimental linguistics (including access to state-of-the-art equipment such as EEG and eye-tracking, two phonetics labs, and a ‘baby lab’ for research on newborns and infants), and unique field work expertise on more than 100 languages in the world.
+This context creates a unique combination of perspectives for the study of language, with cutting-edge research units in computational linguistics, theoretical and historical linguistics, sociolinguistics and experimental linguistics (including access to state-of-the-art equipment such as EEG and eye-tracking, two phonetics labs, and a ‘baby lab’ for research on newborns and infants), history of linguistics, and descriptive linguistics, with unique fieldwork expertise on more than 200 languages in the world.

 Students choose one of the following specialties (in parentheses is the name of the degree-granting institution and department):